-Description Utilising smart meter data and LV monitoring to better identify theft, working closely with stakeholders such as ElectraLink.
+Description Utilising smart meter data and LV monitoring to better identify theft, working closely with Description stakeholders such as ElectraLink.
 Energy (i.e. electricity and gas) theft across the UK is estimated to be valued at £400m each year.
-It is important to stress that this is an estimate based on research from 2016, and in reality, we do Doolegwayned not know how much electricity theft takes place on our network.
-It is however known that Background electricity theft does occur, and when it does, it can be unsafe, it can be linked to crime, and the stolen electricity is paid for by other bill-paying customers.
+It is important to stress that this is an estimate based on research from 2016, and in reality, we do Background not know how much electricity theft takes place on our network.
+It is however known that Dackground electricity theft does occur, and when it does, it can be unsafe, it can be linked to crime, and the stolen electricity is paid for by other bill-paying customers.
 It is also well-recognised that vulnerable customers are at greater risk of exposure to energy theft, whether it be intentional or not.
 The smart meter rollout together with our smart grid enablers programme which is rolling our LV monitoring should enable us to better analyse LV network energy flows, and determine outliers Opportunity that could be a tell-tale sign of energy theft.
-The existing theft reduction service is administered by Оррогсингу , ElectraLink, who have advised that the techniques used are limited, and have a success rate of c5%.
+The existing theft reduction service is administered by ElectraLink, who have advised that the techniques used are limited, and have a success rate of c5%.
 We are working closely with ElectraLink on this topic.
 Doing nothing is not a suitable option given the significant impact of theft on UK consumers, Options especially vulnerable customers.
 Whilst it is not known how successful the use of monitoring data Options and smart meter data will be, we believe that the time is right to commence further work on this opportunity.
 Consider the use of LV monitoring data, which together with smart meter data could be a useful Proposal method of determining electricity theft.
 We are pro-actively engaging with stakeholders (particularly ElectraLink and suppliers) to drive this initiative, focussing on vulnerable customers.
 Action type Consider Losses impact High No - This action is proceeding with heavy involvement from ElectraLink.
 We believe there is Scorecard Metrics substantial potential for this action but this needs further investigation.
-This could potentially appear in our future iterations of key actions. appear in our rational recommendation of additional
+This could potentially appear in our future iterations of key actions.
+We are working with ElectraLink and are in the process of writing a network innovation funding bid 2024 update on these non-technical losses.
+This will focus on identifying vulnerable customers, allowing us to 2024 upuate take steps to support vulnerable customers ensuring that their electricity supply is safe, legal, and sustainable.